What is agoraphobia?

 - Cope with anxiety in a healthy way: Do not drink alcohol, use drugs, or smoke cigarettes to control your anxiety.
 Practice the other ways you have learned to cope during therapy.
 Bring someone you trust when you face your fears if this will help you cope.

 - Keep a diary: Write down how you feel during certain situations.
 Include what you did to cope with your fear.
-The diary will help you and your caregiver see if you have less anxiety over time.
-Take your diary with you every time you visit your caregiver.
+The diary will help you and your healthcare provider see if you have less anxiety over time.
+Take your diary with you every time you visit your healthcare provider.

 What are the risks of agoraphobia?